 The American Institute of Architects’ Architectural Billings Index (ABI) is a leading indicator of growth in the construction industry.

-Any score above 50 indicates an increase in billings relative to the previous month (and therefore an increase in anticipated construction activity) while a score below 50 indicates a decline.
-The most recent ABI score is 51.7: indicating slight growth going forward.
-Even so, the index has not recorded a contraction since December 2020.
+Any score above 50 indicates an increase in billings relative to the previous month (and therefore an increase in expected construction activity) while a score below 50 indicates a decline.
+The most recent ABI score is 50: indicating slight growth staying unchanged.

 The West region saw an ABI value of 40.
 It has not recorded a value above 50 since February 2023.
 The South and Northeast regions are seeing a slight decline, with values of 48.5 and 48.9, according to October 2023 data.
 The overall picture is a mixed bag, with interest rates stubbornly high and many projects looking to take advantage of federal money rather than begin construction as soon as possible.

 All three sectors – industrial/commercial, institutional, and residential– shrank during the 4th quarter of 2023.
 This seems to hint at underlying uncertainty about the state of the economy going forward – a recession on the horizon looks less likely than it did last January, but remains a distinct possibility.
 Many in the industry appear to be keeping their powder dry in anticipation of a policy change.